emudrak/datasharing/README.md

 as raw data is a very common way to slow down the analysis process, since the analyst will often have to do a forensic study of your data to figure out why the raw data looks weird.

-### The tidy data set
+### The tidy/working data set

-the four general principles you should pay attention to are:
+The four general principles you should pay attention to are:

 1. Each variable you measure should be in one column
 1. Each different observation of that variable should be in a different row